Modern Parliamentary Procedure, Second Edition

 For individuals in the U.S. & U.S. territories

-In 1971, Ray Keesey developed a guidebook that revolutionized parliamentary procedure.
-By eliminating misleading terminology and simplifying many of the complex and overly technical aspects of the traditional parliamentary process, Keesey's book offered clear rules of order for efficient democratic action in deliberative meetings.
+In 1971, Ray Keesey developed a guidebook that advanced parliamentary procedure.
+By eliminating misleading terminology and simplifying many of the complex and overly technical aspects of the traditional parliamentary process, Keesey offered clear rules of order for efficient democratic action in deliberative meetings.

 Thanks to its accessibility and lack of jargon, the Keesey System has become widely used by large deliberative bodies and small associations alike, allowing readers to quickly comprehend and implement the rules without needing to be experts on parliamentary process.

 Revised and updated with the expertise of the American Institute of Parliamentarians, this new edition includes rules that relate to technological innovations such as electronic voting and offsite attendees.

 Key features include a more logical classification of parliamentary motions, the elimination of superfluous motions, and recommendations for preventing and managing disruptions.

 This book is an essential reference for associations, clubs, student groups, and larger deliberative bodies seeking clear and effective procedural rules.

 Note from APA